Sheila-Ha/pro_READme/README.md

 1. Input into command line: node index.js
 2. Two options to respond to prompts:
    a.
 Press the "Enter" key without adding any characters into the field (will be omitted from README.md)
    b.
 Type your answer and press the "Enter" key

     IF you are redirected to a text editor, your two options are:
      1. Exit the text editor (will be omitted from README.md)
      2. Type your answer, save and exit the text editor
+        a. the terminal will display "Received"

 Upon completion, you will find your README.md file in the dist folder.